ARTICLE 1. BAFA defines three levels of healthcare practitioner:

 3. Any "all-star" or exhibition game played in Great Britain involving persons sanctioned directly or indirectly by BAFA.

 ARTICLE 2. a.
-A controlled scrimmage is defined as a playing event between players representing the same club or two or more different clubs provided that:
+A controlled scrimmage is defined as a playing event between squad members representing the same club or two or more different clubs provided that:

 1. No gate money is taken.